schlenger/collective-soundworks.github.io/docs/tutorials/state-manager.md

 ```
 - [common.SharedState#set](http://collective-soundworks.github.io/soundworks/common.SharedState.html#set)

-In our example, the controller, once attached to a player state will update the `frequency` to a new random value every second (ok that probably does not make a lot of sens...):
+In our example, the controller, once attached to a player state will update the `frequency` to a new random value every second (practically, this does not make a lot of sense, but for now it explains the concept...):

 ```js
 // src/clients/controller/ControllerExperience (line 33)